About Seed Grant The Thrive Seed Grant ranges up to $5000 USD.

 Special Note for Africa-Based Applicants:

-If you’re based in Africa and would like to apply, and you haven’t received a grant from Thrive in the past, we invite you to first join the Thrive Africa Accelerator HERE.
-Within the accelerator you’ll join a cohort of like-minded advocates across Africa, Thrive will get to know more about your work, and you’ll then be invited to apply for a Seed Grant.
+Due to a large number of proposals coming from Africa, if you’re based in Africa and would like to apply, and you haven’t received a grant from Thrive in the past, we invite you to first join the Thrive Africa Accelerator HERE.
+Within the accelerator you’ll join a cohort of like-minded advocates across Africa and Thrive will get to know more about your work.

 Furthermore, last quarter we had an exceptionally large Africa grantmaking round.
-As such, at this time, we are funding only repeat Africa-based grantees so that we can focus on funding other regions of the world too.
+As such, at this time, we are prioritizing repeat Africa-based grantees so that we can focus on funding other regions of the world too.
 We will update this message when this changes.
 Thank you for understanding!

 Thrive Grantee: Uganda Vegan Society